-Home dwelling seniors
+Home dwelling seniors (completed)

 The project should develop, test and evaluate a collaborative model for early diagnosis and rehabilitation for home-dwelling elderly with sub-acute loss of functions.
 The intervention is a collaborative project between primary and specialist health services.